allyoushawn/allyoushawn.github.io/docs/uplift_model/metrics_exploratio.md

 of the scikit-uplift computing the metric, we could see the package provide both of them.
 If strategy is `overall`, the metric is computed with top 1% of users from the all users.

-In the notebook, numbers are as follows and therefore the uplift@0.01 is 0.8.
+In the notebook, we use the `overall` strategy and the numbers are as follows and therefore the uplift@0.01 is 0.8.
 ```
 n_{t, y=1} = 10
 n_t = 10